message/iata/AE.md

 - passengers with disabilities.
 - passengers entering Dubai (DXB) or Al Maktoum (DWC).
 - The rapid PCR test requirement does not apply to nationals of United Arab Emirates and their first degree family members.
-7. Passengers entering United Arab Emirates who are arriving from or have transited through Ethiopia, Kenya, Nigeria or Rwanda must have:
+7. Passengers entering United Arab Emirates who are arriving from or have transited through Ethiopia, Ghana, Kenya, Nigeria, Rwanda, Tanzania or Uganda must have:
 - a printed negative COVID-19 PCR test taken at most 48 hours before departure of the last direct flight to United Arab Emirates; and
 - a printed negative COVID-19 rapid PCR test taken at most 6 hours before departure of the last direct flight to United Arab Emirates.
 The test result must be in Arabic or English and be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
 The test result must also have a QR code.